egeaydin/Mousy/README.md

 * Go the `mousy` folder and run the `MousY.xcworkspce`, *there are other `.xproj` files, don't run them.*.
 * Notice the app label next to the stop button!
 ![Screen Shot 2017-06-17 at 8.44.42 PM.png](https://bitbucket.org/repo/9p8MEoj/images/4238907715-Screen%20Shot%202017-06-17%20at%208.44.42%20PM.png) or ![Screen Shot 2017-06-17 at 8.45.28 PM.png](https://bitbucket.org/repo/9p8MEoj/images/2718577939-Screen%20Shot%202017-06-17%20at%208.45.28%20PM.png)
-* If you click the app level you will notice you can go between apps
+* If you click the app label you will notice you can go between apps
 ![Screen Shot 2017-06-17 at 8.43.47 PM.png](https://bitbucket.org/repo/9p8MEoj/images/1143943264-Screen%20Shot%202017-06-17%20at%208.43.47%20PM.png)
 * First pick `MousyMacApp` and run it using play button
 * Second pick `MousyiOSApp` and run it using play button